duereg/codetype/src/documents/posts/20120618-using-structuremap-to-collect-and-use-all-instances-of-a-given-type.html.md

 layout: post
 ```

-# Using StructureMap to collect and use all instances of a given type

 Had an issue at work where I wanted to store my rules and handlers for a class outside of the class definition, so I could better test the component.
 Found an easy way to add all your rules into [StructureMap](http://docs.structuremap.net/), and then retrieve those rules as a list via constructor injection.

 ``` cs